KerichenTCRM/Rcube/README.en.md

 // This document is a translation from the french file README.md

 # Rcube
-Rubik's Cube soling algorithme, based on human solving methodes
+Rubik's Cube solving algorithme, based on human solving methodes

 ## Welcome on the RCube project page
-The RCube project aims at making an algorithme which, from a list of the sticker's colors describing a cube, produces a list of moves solving the cube.
+The RCube project aims at making an algorithm to solve a Rubik's Cube.
+It will accept a list of facets colors as argument and print a list of moves solving the cube.
-Le projet RCube, réalisé par quatre étudiants de première année de classe préparatoire, vise à créer un algorithme, qui à partir de l'énumération des couleurs des faces d'un Rubik's Cube, propose une suite de mouvements solution du cube.

 ## Some links
-- Link 1 - Website proposing a 20 moves-or-less resolution of the cube you descibe.
+- Link 1 - Website proposing a 20 moves-or-less solution of the cube you descibe.

        http://rcombs.me/Cubes/?cube=clean